 Administer – SAP HANA Cockpit

 SAP HANA Cockpit is a web-based tool for the administration of your SAP HANA Cloud.
-Everything in here, from database users, role management, storage capacities up to the performance of SQL queries can be analyzed in here.
+Everything in here, from database users, role management, and storage capacities up to SQL queries’ performance, can be analyzed here.

 The SAP HANA Cockpit also links directly to the Database Explorer.

 Execute – Database Explorer